jcurl/RJCP.DLL.Log/TraceReader.Dlt/docs/DLT.DecoderDesign.md

 To keep code small and lean, the initial implementation of decoding shall rely on underlying .NET checks for `Span<byte>` boundary ranges, instead of checking span ranges explicitly before access.
-If the checks introduce minor perfomance impacts then these can be introduced to check boundary lengths before access.
+If the checks introduce minor performance impacts then these can be introduced to check boundary lengths before access.

 ### 1.6.
 Position within the Stream

-It is important that the position of each decoded packet is made avaialble with the decoded `DltBaseTraceLine`.
+It is important that the position of each decoded packet is made available with the decoded `DltBaseTraceLine`.
 This will help debug corrupted packets, that a user can easily refer to the packet with a hex-editor.